Skip to main content

 5. Log Data with LJLogUD

-If that all looks good, move on to LJLogUD, which is a good way to view and log the data you want.
-When you run LJLogUD, row 0 (the first row) is doing a single-ended reading of AIN0.
-Lets use the first row for cold junction temperature and use the other rows for thermocouples, so start by changing +Ch from 0 to 14.
+If that all looks good, move on to our simple example program LJLogUD, which is an easy way to view and log data.
+We will use the first row to measure the cold junction temperature, so set +Ch=14 and -Ch=199 (single-ended).
 Channel 14 is the internal temperature sensor and returns degrees Kelvin on the U6, so if the U6 is at room temperature you should see ~298 in the Voltage column for row 0.
 To see degrees C or F change the scaling equation:

 y=a // degrees K